willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 var ErrDivideByZero = errors.New("divide by zero")

-// custom type carries the operands AND wraps the sentinel type DivideError struct {
+// Custom type carries the operands AND wraps the sentinel type DivideError struct {
 	A, B int
 }